serenity-kit/lini/README.md

 ## Todos

-- styling

 - implement todos properly in yjs
-  - fix font-size for inputs
-  - fix icons and font-size on ios
-  - fix input active for iOS
-  - fix iOS of add item
 - show members and invitation link as menu
 - proper login/signup redirect

 - use expo-secure-store for the sessionKey
 - encrypt MMKV storage on iOS and Android